arctouch/web-tests-factory/README.md

 # Tests Factory

-The project Tests Factory aims to insert a new default unit test implementation.
-The result of the script execution will be a folder with a default test on the existing project, that will facilitate the creation of new tests.
+The project Tests Factory has a goal of inserting a new default unit test implementation to existing projects.
+The result of the script execution will be a folder with a default test on your project, it will help facilitate the creation of new tests.

+Hope you like it!

 ## How to use this project
 1. Download the file `testsFactory.sh`